 The Association for Applied Sport Psychology's (AASP) Diversity Committee (DC) works to "ensure that AASP honors its commitment to diversity...
-[And] make recommendations to AASP's Executive Board of strategies and directives that will create an inclusive community for all our members" (2013).
-In line with the DC's purpose, the DC is committed to developing and supporting initiatives that focus on increasing multicultural diversity amongst the AASP membership.
+[And] makes recommendations to AASP's Executive Board on strategies and directives that will create an inclusive community for all our members" (2013).
+In line with the DC's purpose, it is committed to developing and supporting initiatives that focus on increasing multicultural diversity amongst the AASP membership.

 While maintaining a racially and ethnically diverse membership is a challenge for many organizations, AASP is no exception as the field of sport and exercise psychology (SEP) is still an evolving subspecialty within the academic disciplines of psychology, sport, and exercise science.
 Including the voices of emerging scholars of color will enrich the scholarly and applied practices of the discipline.

-The purpose of the AASP Student Diversity Conference Travel Grant is to provide racially and ethnically diverse students with a developing interest in sport and exercise psychology (SEP), who have not previously attended an annual AASP conference, the opportunity to:
+The purpose of the AASP Student Diversity Travel Grant is to provide racially and ethnically diverse students with a developing interest in SEP, who have not previously attended an annual AASP conference, the opportunity to:

 - Applicants must identify as a racial and/or ethnic minority currently enrolled in an undergraduate or graduate program (and will be enrolled at the time of the next annual conference).

 - Minimum cumulative grade point average (GPA) of 3.0.